Ashgabat International Airport

 Ashgabat International Airport (Aşgabat halkara howa menzili) (IATA: ASB, ICAO: UTAA), formerly known as Saparmyrat Türkmenbaşy International Airport, is one of five international airports in Turkmenistan.
 It is located within the city limits of Ashgabat (Ashkhabad).
 The old airport, with its air traffic control tower and a 12000 ft precision approach runway (12L-30R), opened in 1994 and was named after the country's first president, Saparmyrat Niyazov.
 The new airport terminal opened in September 2016, after being completely redesigned and rebuilt and after the south runway was moved and lengthened to parallel the north runway.

+Citizens of all countries have the right to visa-free transit through the international transit area of Ashgabat International Airport.

 History

 Soviet

 Turkmen civil aviation began in 1927, the year air communications began between Chardzhou and Tashauz, flying through the settlements of Turtkul and Novo-Urgench (both in the Uzbek SSR).
 For this route, four-passenger Junkers F.13 aircraft were purchased in Germany, as well as Soviet four-passenger Kalinin K-4 aircraft.
 Eight aircraft served this airline.
 Later, in 1932, newer Soviet aircraft were purchased for the transport of passengers.
 The Kalinin K-5 aircraft seated six, and the Tupolev ANT-9 aircraft had twelve seats.
 With this replenishment of the Turkmen SSR air fleet, in 1932 an air division was formed at Chardzhou Airport that directly served the Chardzhou-Tashauz route, without stops in other settlements.
-In Soviet times, the airport was used exclusively for servicing flights within the USSR.
-Currently, in addition to the aircraft of the local airline fleet, the airport serves the planes of several foreign airlines of the world, performing both passenger and cargo flights.